mui/material-ui/packages/pigment-css-react/README.md

 #### TypeScript

-To get the type checking for the theme, you need to augment the theme type:
+When using TypeScript, you must augment the theme type to enable type-checking:

 ```ts
 // any file that is included in your tsconfig.json